 Through the Lead Graduate Student Fellowship program (Lead Network), the CTL supports discipline-specific teacher training activities in seven schools and colleges and in over 45 graduate programs on the Boulder campus.
-The 2021-2022 academic year marks the 29th year of the Lead Network.
 With well over 1000 former Leads across the globe, the Network continues to create an impact both inside and outside of higher education.

 The call for applications to the Lead Network are sent out to department chairs and graduate directors in early January each year.
 Each department has its own selection process.
 The CTL does not accept self-nominations for participation in this program.